Boneworks: Plot

 Ford manages to leave the sewers and takes a train system to the heart of MythOS City – the Time Tower, a massive building which hosts the System Clock.
 Fighting off the full strength of Monogon's virtual forces, as well as his alternate zombie selves, Ford makes it to the System Clock, where he discovers a cult of sentient nullbodies who worship the System Clock.
 Killing them, Ford is able to destroy the Clock and enters the Voidway as MythOS dissipates into white light.

 Ford finds himself in the Voidway, where a strange Void entity watches him and beckons him through a white door from Duck Season.
 Upon opening the door, Ford is suddenly pulled out of the Voidway and into a different BONEWORKS simulation.

 He awakens in an unfinished, medieval-themed simulation called FantasyLand, where he meets many non-zombified variants of himself from alternate timelines, who were also successful in resetting the Clock and who were also pulled into FantasyLand, where they have remained trapped.
 These Fords have adopted FantasyLand as their home, and have constructed a massive castle out of various assets left behind by the developers.
 Here, Ford encounters King Ford, who challenges him for the throne.
 Our Ford is victorious and becomes the new King.
 With the help of all Fords, our Ford is able to escape FantasyLand and breach into the Voidway once again, after being warned by Hayes that Monogon has located Ford's body in the real world.

 In the Voidway, Ford travels a vast distance to a massive building labelled 'Chamber 02'.
 Upon entering it, he finds himself in the cutscene room where all previous game cutscenes have taken place.
 Here, he is treated to one last real-world cutscene.
-Ford's panic room is broken into by Monogon security agents, who secure the space and remove Ford's headset.
+Ford's panic room is broken into by Saberlake security agents, who secure the space and remove Ford's headset.
 A business executive (whose face is obscured by static) arrives and pulls out a gun, executing Ford while he is still unconscious.
 However, since Ford still exists in the Voidway, his goal was successful, having disconnected his mind and body.
 Ford watches the credits as various void entities approach and watch him.